Asbestos Risk Assessment

 30 / 30 left

-Medical Disclaimer: This tool provides a relative risk score for educational purposes only.
-It is not a medical diagnosis.
-If you have been exposed to asbestos, consult a qualified physician.
-Sources: NIOSH, OSHA, EPA, American Cancer Society, Journal of Thoracic Oncology.
+This tool provides a relative risk score for educational purposes only — it is not a medical diagnosis.
+If you have been exposed to asbestos, consult a qualified physician immediately.
+Do not delay seeking medical attention based on your score.

 Step 1 — Occupational History Add up to 6 jobs in your career